iobeam/iobeam-client-tools/README.md

 that is 100ms apart (with the first element of the batch set to current system time).

+In order to send numeric or boolean data, you must explicitly specify those data types in the file header metadata, as detailed below.
+From the type of data sent to the iobeam Cloud, it infers a loose data schema on the data.
+This is across the entire project, so you can compare `temperature` data from one device to another.
+For that reason, the type (string, numeric, or boolean) of a specific series name (given as a column in the CSV files) must be identical across the project.
+In other words, some devices can't send a `temperature` as a string, while others send as a numeric.
+For performance reasons, we suggest using sending numeric data whenever appropriate.

 ## Running the data uploader

 First, either edit the top of the data-uploader.py script to hard-code